-Taking place between Thursday 7 - Sunday 10 September 2017, the festival featured a series of unique headline performances in city centre venues, a Fringe programme of free intimate gigs across the city, a chance to be inspired by our masterclass and discussion programme, an amazing gig for kids, and an opportunity to get up close and personal with festival artists.
+Taking place each September, the festival featured a series of unique headline performances in city centre venues, a Fringe programme of free intimate gigs across the city, a chance to be inspired by our masterclass and discussion programme, an amazing gig for kids, and an opportunity to get up close and personal with festival artists.

 Plus support from Bdy_Prts

 Public Service Broadcasting's uniquely spell-binding live AV transmissions see them weave samples from old public information films, archive footage and propaganda material around live drums, guitar, banjo and electronics as they teach the lessons of the past through the music of the future.

 Plus C.Macleod and & Hot Sauce DJs late night DJ set

 The Mercury Prize nominated boys of Wild Beasts aren’t concerned with being of the modern, or being of the renaissance, being baggy pantsed or being tight pantsed, being in a scene or being in a place, their music just is.

 Special guest Richard Dawson

 Make yourself familiar with cult Scottish rock band Arab Strap’s brand of storytelling and the singular musical vision that backs it up.
 Arab Strap blazed a trail for the kind of honest, colloquial songwriting that has become so common nowadays.